1889 (20th April)

 1937 (5th November)

-Hitler contrived to have his two most senior army commanders removed and made himself Commander of the German armed forces.
+Hitler contrived to have his two most senior army commanders, Field Marshal Werner von Blomberg and General Werner von Fritsch involved in scandalous affairs.
+They were subsequently removed and Hitler made himself Commander of the German armed forces.

 1938 (12th March)